GauravBurande/solana-web3-lite/README.md

   }
 }

-// With custom RPC URL, if optional customRpcUrl not provided uses "http:localhost:8899" async function requestCustomFunds() {
+// Using a custom RPC URL (defaults to "http://localhost:8899" if not provided) async function requestCustomFunds() {
   try {
     const signature = await airdrop({